 The word “vivid” comes from the Latin “vivere” which means “to live”.

 So, to make it more clear – vivid is something intense.
 These are ads with intense color.

 My favorite because as I stated earlier, people like to look at faces.
 But take note “how” the photos are taken and shown.
 Perspective shots draw the eye, and the users are more likely to take interest and click.
 I bet the ad in the lower corner had you looking over to what the surfer girl was looking at.
 Models in photos can help draw attention to products or part of the ad by the direct they are looking at.

 Coca-Cola is another great example of how to use Native Photos in your banner ads.

 As the online adverting space becomes more crowded with messaging, we want to make sure that your message remains clear and can be heard above the noise.
 Hopefully, after reading this you have some better ideas on how to make sure your message is clear and your customers know exactly what you offer, and most importantly, how to contact you.

 What do you think of our article, was it helpful?
 Did we miss anything?
 Let us know in the comments below.
-Also, subscribe to our blog, and like us on Facebook to see what our agency is up to and listen to our bi-weekly podcast Nerd Brand on nerd culture and marketing.
+Also, subscribe to our blog, and like us on Facebook to see what our agency is up to.